 - Lancelot manages to be a Pretty Boy and a Hunk.
-Hard to pull off, but it's the Perma Stubble and it offsets the Puppy-Dog Eyes.
+Hard to pull off, but it's the Perma-Stubble offsetting the Puppy-Dog Eyes.

-- Murdoch Mysteries: James Gillies is pretty for a man, which no doubt helps him to pass off as a woman when he wishes to elude the police or frame a female character for murder.
+- James Gillies is pretty for a man, which no doubt helps him to pass himself off as a woman when he wishes to elude the police or frame a female character for murder.

 - Cyrus from Once Upon a Time in Wonderland, who is referred to being a Pretty Boy explicitly by the Red Queen.

 - Tommy Shelby in Peaky Blinders, played by Cillian Murphy, has a beautiful face with big blue eyes.
 He's also rather small, but his 5'7 height is never remarked upon, presumably because everyone is afraid of him.

 - Poldark: Captain Ross Poldark, Esq. played by renowned beautiful man, Aidan Turner.
 "Let the swooning commence."

 - Prison Break: Michael (Wentworth Miller) is the perfect combination of prettiness and manliness.

 T-Bag: One thing's for sure, you just as pretty as advertised.
 Prettier even.